 Ease of Use

-The Storchenwiege earned a 3 of 10 for ease of use.
-This score is the lowest in the group and indicates that we had real difficulty using the wrap.
+We had real difficulty using the wrap.
 The manual has a lot of instructions for a variety of different wraps and holds.
 It is a little confusing and more involved than most of the other wraps we tested.

 Putting the carrier on and getting the baby in is similar to the stretchy wraps but you have to put your baby in before you can tie it off because there is no give to the material.
 The lack of flex makes it harder to manage and means a greater potential for error.
 Once you get baby inside you'll need to go back then and make further adjustments to the fabric and shift the baby around to get a good fit and a comfortable hold.
 It isn't necessarily difficult, but it is more convoluted and involved than the ring slings and soft structured carriers that don't require all the wrapping, twisting and tying.
 The Baby K'tan Original is a wrap style without all the wrapping making it significantly easier to use if what you desire is a wrap.